xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **snmppassword**\  (switches.password)

- The password strinng for SNMPv3 or community string for SNMPv1/SNMPv2.
+ The password string for SNMPv3 or community string for SNMPv1/SNMPv2.
 Falls back to passwd table, and site snmpc value if using SNMPv1/SNMPv2.